Exploring today's technology for tomorrow's possibilities

 Choose the monthly plan that suits your needs

 You have different plans to choose from during your HP Instant Ink enrollment.
-Typically, the plan costs are lower than most annual costs for ink and toner printers.
-Plus, your unused pages roll over, and you can tack on additional printed pages at an affordable rate for months when you have a higher print volume.
+Typically, the plan costs are lower than most annual costs for ink printers.
+Plus you can tack on additional printed pages at an affordable rate for months when you have a higher print volume.

 HP Instant Ink costs for ink: